antfu/talks/2025-05-23/src/slides.md

 [click] But before they reach feature parity with ESLint, I think they will coexist for quite a while.

-[click] For better integration, I expect either ESLint can be integrated into native linters, or native linters can be integrated into ESLint during the transition period.
+[click] For better integration, I expect either ESLint can be integrated into native linters, or vice versa during the transition period.

 [click] Also, since type-aware linting is one of the biggest bottlenecks in terms of performance, with the new `tsgo` compiler, I hope it will help native linters maintain good performance even with type-aware linting.